rse-council/researchsoftware.org/_posts/2021-04-02-RSE-financial-organizations.md

 may be useful to the existing organizations that want to consider changes, and to new organization that need to make financial decisions.

-* be-RSE: not a formal organisation yet, nor financial.
+* be-RSE: The Belgian Research Software Association is not a formal organisation yet, nor is it financially independant.
-All effort is volunteer, and driven by two organisations (Flemish research institute and Belgian university) at the moment.
+All efforts is driven by volunteers of various organisations.
+At the moment, two organisations, VIB and KU Leuven are driving the activities.

 * de-RSE: membership fees (~60 €/y): not that much, plan to support local groups and national conference